cagataykenter/Computer-Science/README.md

 ## INTRODUCTION
   * This repo is for Computer Science lectures and related projects.
-  * All lectures are from MIT OpenCourseWare & Stanford Archive
+  * All lectures are from MIT OpenCourseWare & Stanford Archive & Coursera
   * This repo also serves as a portfolio.

 ## COMPUTER SCIENCE CURRICULUM